cthacker/ConsumerProducer/README.md

 # What if something goes wrong?

 1) It won't

-B) If for some reason something weird is going on (could only be due to quantum effects ... not a bug) run:
+B) If for some reason something weird is going on (could only be due to quantum effects ... not a bug) run the following to fully restart.

     >meteor reset
     >meteor

-to fully restart the project.

 Issues